osrf/gazebo_tutorials/guided_a/tutorial2.md

 1. Now we use git to "clone" our fork.
 What the clone command does is copy all the code across all branches from the internet to your computer.
-Gazebo has a large codebase, so this process may take a while depending on your internet connection:
+Gazebo-classic has a large codebase, so this process may take a while depending on your internet connection:

         git clone https://github.com/<yourname>/gazebo

-1. Now you should have a local copy of Gazebo under `~/code/gazebo`.
+1. Now you should have a local copy of Gazebo-classic under `~/code/gazebo`.
 Let's move to that folder and list its contents:

         cd ~/code/gazebo